tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 I left the shuttle with the intent to dig up a small gymnosperm—maybe a prehistoric pine?
 I spotted a small sapling about 15 yards to the right on the bank of a stretch of water.
 I jogged over and fell to my knees once again before extracting the tiny tree—only a foot tall at most.
 I reached down into the soil with the spade and cut through the deepest root.
 After scooping a few bits of muddy soil up I dropped the plant into the canister.

 Some of the water to my right rippled—I looked over and saw something in the water.
-It was a tiny splash, barely a ripple.
+It was a tiny splash.

 “Hey Cruz?”
 I asked over the comms.